tmobile/opensource/content/blog/posts/deploying-harbor-on-aks.md

 ## 2.0.
 Create an Azure storage account

 Harbor registry requires persistent blob storage to store all the docker images.
 Since we are deploying this on Azure we will need to use Azure Blob storage.
 Follow instructions below to create an Azure Storage Account in your subscription.
 One thing to keep in mind here is we need to ensure Azure storage account is created in "EastUS" region as AKS in the preview is currently only available in that region.
-We don't want our AKS cluster in EastUS and Storage Account used by VMware harbor to store images be in a different region.
+We don't want our AKS cluster in EastUS and Storage Account used by VMware Harbor to store images be in a different region.

 ```bash